bibekg/bibekg-dot-com/src/app/lists/people.md

 ---
-title: People & organizations I admire
+title: People I admire
 ---

-## 👥 Organizations

-{% resource title="Center for Humane Technology" url="https://www.humanetech.com/" %}
+{% resource title="Tristan Harris" url="https://www.humanetech.com/" %}
-A non-profit that works to make technology more humane.
+One of the co-founders of the Center for Humane Technology: a non-profit that works to make technology more humane.
+He was one of the first prominent figures in the tech industry to call out attention-hacking design and advocate for humane technology.
 CHT's ethos forms a big part of my own moral compass in how I think about technology and my career.
 {% /resource %}

-## 👤 People

 {% resource title="Mark Rober" url="https://www.youtube.com/@MarkRober" %}
 YouTuber that makes science cool and exciting for kids; super inspirational and the content is really interesting to watch as an adult too.
 Can't wait to watch his videos and kits with my kids in the future.